-To identify and examine the principles of Scots commercial law in relation to agency parternships and insolvency as well as corporate law
+To identify and examine the principles of Scots commercial law in relation to partnership and corporate law

 By the end of this module the student should be able to:

 1. Formulate structured and referenced written responses which evaluate conflicting issues to defined corporate law issues

 2. Evaluate partnership, companies and other business vehicles, and critically assess the factors influencing the choice of business organisation;

 3. Critically assess the principles of formation, operation and termination of corporate bodies

 4. Demonstrate skills of analysis and synthesis applying legal principles to provide solutions to defined problems in the area of partnership and corporate law corporate law